 Bonnievale (historical sites, restaurants, crafts)

-There are several supermarkets and a butchery to cater for one’s daily needs as well as a number of restaurants.
+There are several supermarkets and a butchery to cater for one’s daily needs.
 The Parmelat cheese shop is a popular stopping place where visitors are welcomed by a stuffed cow at the doorway.
 Right next door is the Wyngarten where you can wine taste and stock up on local wines or buy a bottle of the famous Tim Jan aloe vera health drink.

 Further a field